Myanmar judge jails Reuters reporters for seven years in landmark secrets case

 The International Criminal Court is considering whether it has jurisdiction over events in Rakhine, while the United States, the European Union and Canada have sanctioned Myanmar military and police officers over the crackdown.

-Reporting by Antoni Slodkowski; Editing by Alex Richardson and Clarence Fernandez
+Reporting by Antoni Slodkowski; Writing by Robert Birsel; Editing by Alex Richardson, Clarence Fernandez and Philip McClellan